Gold prices climb in the Iraqi capital today - Shafaq News

 Gold prices climb in the Iraqi capital today

-Shafaq News/ Domestic and imported gold climbed in Baghdad and Erbil, Shafaq News Agency correspondent said on Wednesday.
+Shafaq News/ Domestic and imported gold climbed in Baghdad but remained the same in Erbil, Shafaq News Agency correspondent said on Monday.

 One mithqal= 5 grams